Seilhammer Surname

 Elizabeth Salehamer was born on March 19 1 or June 22 2, 1803 in West Cocalico Township, Lancaster County, Pennsylvania.
 She died on September 21 3 or 24 1, 1866 in Shelby Twp., Ripley Co., Indiana.

 Elizabeth married Isaiah Custer on June 5, 1825 in Berkeley Co., Virginia (now West Virginia) 4.Father: Johann Conrad Seilhammer The correct spelling of Elizabeth's last name is not easily determined.
-The name was spelled SELHEIMER in her baptism record and SALEHAMER in her marriage record.
-It appears that SALEMHAMER was the spelling adopted by her father and most of his descendants.
+The name was spelled SELHEIMER in her baptism record and SAILHAMER in her marriage record.
+It appears that SALEHAMER was the spelling adopted by her father and most of his descendants.
 In her early childhood, Elizabeth moved with her family to what is now Berkeley County, West Virginia.
 There, Elizabeth, married to Isaiah Custer on June 5, 1825.
-Then in about 1829, she moved with her family to Hopewell Township, Seneca County, Ohio.
-Within about two or three years they moved to Dayton, Montgomery County, Ohio.
-In 1836, Elizabeth moved a final time to a farm in Shelby Township, Ripley County, Indiana.
+Then in about 1829, she moved with her family to Ohio, where they lived in both Seneca and Montgomery Counties.
+In 1836, Elizabeth moved a final time to Shelby Township, Ripley County, Indiana.

 Mother: SophiaIsaiah and Elizabeth were farmers and were members of the Hebron Baptist Church in nearby Jefferson County, Indiana.
 Isaiah Custer died on August 17, 1862.
 Elizabeth died on September 24, 1866.
 Both were buried in the Hebron Baptist Church Cemetery in Monroe Township, Jefferson County, Indiana.